imagineeeinc/DOOM/docs/README.md

 The big black box Bellow the Tab list is the terminal it self.
 And thats it.

 # Key Bindings
+Make sure to swap the Ctrl out for Cmd for Mac users
 - Copy: `Ctrl+C` (make sure to select the text needed to copy or it will go to the currently selected shell)
 - Paste: `Ctrl+Shift+V`
 - Reload Window: `Ctrl+Shift+R`